Skip to content

 Material Lists and Formulas

-Through the use of material lists and formulas, CAS knows instantly what stock needs to be decreased and when a processed product is being released into free circulation or re-exported under IP.
+Through the use of material lists and formulas, CAS knows instantly what stock needs to be decreased and when a processed product is being released into free circulation or re-exported under Inward Processing.
 The material list and formulas define which materials will be processed as well as what products will be created out of these materials.

 Depending on the user’s needs, the related stock is written off FIFO or by specific write-off rules.